SigmaScott/weather-usrp/README.md

 ### No EAS decode

 - Check signal diagnostics at `-vv` — you need visible power above the noise floor
-- Verify your transmitter uses narrowband FM (±5 kHz deviation) if testing with a radio
-- Wideband FM (±25 kHz) will distort the AFSK tones beyond recognition

 ### Audio too quiet